Buying a condo doesn’t have to be intimidating when you know the right questions to ask about reserve funds.

 Not quite.
-Condominium corporations are required to carry out a reserve fund study.
-Most do an initial study and updates every three to five years.
-You could pay special assessments or strata fee increases if costly building problems are uncovered.
+Reserve funds are calculated by conducting a reserve fund study.
+Most condo corporations prepare an initial study, and update it every three to five years.
+You may pay special assessments or condo fee increases if costly building problems are uncovered.

 Isn’t that covered by Tarion?